 The trail crosses the South Cracroft River (where there's a nice campsite) and continues west through muddy buttongrass plains.
 Slowly climbing again, the trail crosses a ridge before descending to parallel the Cracroft River on the other side.
 It's easy to get turned around on this track and once I even ended up unintentionally walking back the way I came after getting disoriented – so pay attention.

 You'll pass many suitable campsites during this section of trail.
-The final one, Cutting Camp, is a good place to end your first day if it's getting late because the next section of trail involves a slow and steep climb up Moss Ridge to Bechervaise Plateau (where there is both water and platforms for camping).
+The final one, Cutting Camp, is a good place to end your first day if it's getting late because the next section of the trail involves a slow and steep climb up Moss Ridge to Bechervaise Plateau (where there is both water and platforms for camping).

 The climb up Moss Ridge is steep and filled with blowdowns.
 Sometimes it looks like there's no way forward, but it's because you need to climb up onto and then walk along a fallen tree to the next section of trail.
-Around halfway up you'll get some nice views of Federation Peak and the trail mellows out a bit (in terms of steepness), but there are a few areas where you will need to use your hands for a bit of climbing.
+Around halfway up, you'll get some nice views of Federation Peak and the trail mellows out a bit (in terms of steepness), but there are a few areas where you will need to use your hands for a bit of climbing.

 Climbing up this chute isn't as difficult as it may look and you even get to go underneath a big boulder pinched between the sides of it.
 Cool.
 There are some trail markers here, but there's really only one way up.

 The trail continues up to the final climb up to the summit.
-There are (or were) a number or cairns here, but not all followed the same route.
+There are (or were) a number of cairns here, but not all followed the same route.
 You can make it up to the summit without having to make any dangerous moves, so if you're feeling uncomfortable at a certain spot, don't be afraid to descend a bit and reevaluate (I had to do this as I picked the wrong way up the first time).

-When you reach the summit you'll find a log book (I forgot to sign, sad face), and (if you're lucky) awesome views in all directions.
+When you reach the summit you'll find a logbook (I forgot to sign, sad face), and (if you're lucky) awesome views in all directions.

-If you want to extent the trip you can hike to Hanging Lake from Federation Peak where there are (supposedly) some suitable camping spots.
+If you want to extend the trip you can hike to Hanging Lake from Federation Peak where there are (supposedly) some suitable camping spots.
 Or, if you're feeling really badass, you could just traverse the entire Eastern Arthur Range (as you've just done the first and probably most miserable section).
 When you're ready to stop enjoying the summit, just remember that you need to walk back through all that terrible trail you just walked in on.
 Have fun!

 Federation Peak Map